Large cities in Japan

 The densely populated area is only Nagoya city.

-And, rural area with small cities and towns spreads around Nagoya.
+And, rural area with many small cities and towns spreads around Nagoya.

 Tokyo and Osaka are the two biggest city areas in Japan, and Nagoya is just between them.